 Why I Chose “Praise-Giving” as My One Word for the New Year

-We all love the concept of choosing just one word instead of a long list of resolutions.
+We all love the idea of choosing just one word instead of carrying the weight of a long list of resolutions.
+There’s something freeing about focusing on a single, grace-filled direction rather than striving to fix everything at once.

-For years I have spent time with the Lord on New Year’s Eve with my Bible and a notebook.
-Then in the days and weeks that follow, I study out the word, look up related Scriptures, and meditate on ways that word is relevant to my life.
+For many years now, I’ve spent New Year’s Eve quietly with the Lord, my Bible open and a notebook nearby.
+In the days and weeks that follow, I study my chosen word, search for related Scriptures, and meditate on how God is inviting me to live it out in my everyday life.

 Why Choose One Word Over Resolutions